SchoolOfCode/final-project_front-end-retro-boomin/PLAN.md

 - styling navbar draw
 - alignment of cards on profile page ✅
 - alignment of shopping list chips on profile page
-- add plus button to recipepage ingredients that can add items to shoppingList on user profile ❌ requires backend table ❌
+- add plus button to recipepage ingredients that can add items to shoppingList on user profile ❌ requires backend table ❌ !!UPDATE: this is now done on click by raffa and Ivon. ✅
 - resizing image on dev2 branch for cards and for recipepage when card is clicked on ✅
-- delete input from navbar on everypage except for homepage: How? ❌
+- delete input from navbar on everypage except for homepage: How?
+Used useRouter and called it with router = useRouter(), then accessed the objects path router.path which should be "/" for home page, then used a ternary to say if the router.path !== "/" then dont show the Navbar Component ✅

 ---

 ### tuesday 9th august

 - change +create recipe button and submit recipe button on all instances:
-  - AddRecipeButton component
+  - AddRecipeButton component ✅
-    - Hero component: Up & Down
+    - Hero component: Up & Down ✅
-  - create recipe page
+  - create recipe page ✅
   - to have rounded border-radius at least 50% of the height of the element.
 This is to be consistent with the tone of voice of the app: welcoming, appetising and quality and all other elements have rounded corners. ✅

 ### Homepage